AnaG18/anavsml/_posts/2023-10-25-TabNetinConference.md

 ## What the hell is TabNet?

 As far as I can say, with very simple words, TabNet is a Deep Learning architecture for tabular data.
+Neural netwroks have proven to be super usfeul with data like image and audio (unstructured data), but it hasn't been outstanding while dealing with structured data.
+This is why
+TabNet makes a great breakthrough because it achieves really great performance for structured, tabular data while also bringing great interpretability of the decisions it takes.

+The key things I have understood it has are: *Batch Normalization*, *Feature transfomer*, *Attentive transformer* and *Masking*

+A very simple diagram the flow of data through TabNet:

+Raw Input Data &rarr;